Singapore: Fiscal Incentives

 In 2012, 75% of the first SG$10,000 of income and 50% of the next SG$290,000 are exempt from tax.

 The Technopreneur Investment Incentive has been expanded in scope and renamed the Enterprise Investment Incentive (EII).
 Investors in start-ups awarded the EII will enjoy tax deductions for any losses they incur in these start-ups.
 To help SMEs make greater use of intellectual property, the withholding tax on royalty payments was reduced from 15% to 10%.

 Regional/International Headquarters Awards (HQ Awards)

-To qualify for this scheme the company must have a sizeable network of overseas companies in the south-east Asian region and be well established both in its home country and in its industry.
-The HQ must provide "qualifying" management, treasury or other approved headquarter related services to its subsidiaries, associated or related companies in other jurisdictions.
-In order to be eligible to apply for incentives under the Headquarters Programme, the applicant company should meet the general criteria below:
+To qualify for this scheme, the company must have a sizeable network of overseas companies in the South-East Asia region and be well established both in its home country and in its industry.
+The HQ must provide ‘qualifying’ management, treasury or other approved headquarter-related services to its subsidiaries, associated or related companies in other jurisdictions.
+To be eligible to apply for incentives under the Headquarters Programme, the applicant company should meet the general criteria below:

 - The applicant should be, or belong to a group that is, well established in its respective business sector or industry and has attained a critical size in terms of equity, assets, employees and business share.

 - The applicant should be the nerve centre in terms of organisation reporting structure at senior management levels for its principal activities with clear-cut management and control for the activities.

 - The applicant should have a substantial level of headquarters activities in Singapore that may include:

 - Research, Development and Test Bedding of New Concepts

 - Shared Services